corytu/R-Language-Exhibition/README.md

 * <a href="http://ggplot2.org">ggplot2</a><br>
 A popular plotting system in R.
 * <a href="https://cran.r-project.org/package=gridExtra">gridExtra</a><br>
 "Miscellaneous Functions for 'Grid' Graphics."
+A tutorial can be found <a href="http://www.sthda.com/english/wiki/ggplot2-easy-way-to-mix-multiple-graphs-on-the-same-page-r-software-and-data-visualization">here</a>.
 * <a href="https://cran.r-project.org/web/packages/magrittr/vignettes/magrittr.html">magrittr</a><br>
 The "pipe-like" operator `%>%` allows people to transmit a value or object to an expression or function call.
 * <a href="https://cran.r-project.org/package=MCMCglmm">MCMCglmm</a><br>